Kolmogorov-Loveland betting strategies lose the Betting game on open sets: Proof of the main theorem

-$(8n+1)\frac{4}{3}\frac{1}{m}\\ =\frac{4(8(4+2(k+4))+1)}{3}2^{-2(k+4)}\\ =\frac{2^6k+2^7+2^8+2^2}{3}2^{-2(k+4)}\\ <[(2^6k+2^8)2^{-k-8}]2^{-k}$.
+$(8n+1)\frac{8}{7}\frac{1}{m}\\ =\frac{8(8(4+2(k+4))+1)}{7}2^{-2(k+4)}\\ =\frac{2^7k+2^8+2^9+2^3}{7}2^{-2(k+4)}\\ <\frac{2^7k+2^{10}}{4}2^{-2(k+4)} =[(2^5k+2^8)2^{-k-8}]2^{-k}$.
 This is less than $2^{-k}$, for all $k$. \end{proof}

-\begin{claim} For any conservative Gambler, if the Modulo chooser chooses finitely many modulo sets in the entire Betting game, the last chosen modulo set contains a subset of size $2^{-n}$ on which none of the first $n$ betting strategies achieve capital larger than the bound determined by the capital parameter $H$. \end{claim} \begin{proof} Let $M_i=\Mod(I_i,m,o_i)$ be the last chosen modulo set, chosen in turn $j_i$.
-Let $t\geq j_i$, and $\Delta_t$ denote the multi-set of leaf restrictions of strategies in $\bB^{1:n}_t$ that were $(I_i,\phi)$-slimmed down by bets defined in turns $j_i,\dots,t$.
-Since the Modulo chooser would choose another modulo set if in some turn $t$ the sum-size of $\Delta_t$ was larger than $3/8$ we have that for all $t\geq j_i$, $\lplus(\Delta_t)<3/8$.
+\begin{claim} For any conservative Gambler, if the Modulo Chooser chooses finitely many modulo sets in the entire Betting game, the last chosen modulo set contains a subset of size $2^{-n}$ on which none of the first $n$ betting strategies achieve capital larger than the bound determined by the capital parameter $H$. \end{claim} \begin{proof} Let $M_i=\Mod(I_i,m,o_i)$ be the last chosen modulo set, chosen in turn $j_i$.
+Since the Modulo Chooser would choose another modulo set if in some turn $t\geq j_i$ the sum-size of $\Delta_t$ was larger than $3/8$ we have that for all $t\geq j_i$, $\lplus(\Delta_t)<3/8$.